 - 18 or more hours of coursework in psychology, counseling, social work or a closely related field

 - Undergraduate cumulative GPA of 3.0 or above on a 4.0 scale.
 Exception: Applicants with undergraduate GPAs lower than 3.0 will be considered for provisional admission based upon consideration of multiple factors (for example: competitiveness of undergraduate institution, GPA in psychology courses and GPA in the last 60 hours of undergraduate study).
 Students admitted provisionally will be moved to regular status if they achieve a 3.0 GPA in the first 9 hours of study.
 If they do not, the student will be disenrolled from the program.

 - Criminal background check deemed acceptable by the MSCC Admissions Committee in consultation with the Missouri Division of Professional Registration

 - Demonstration of adequate written communication skills

 - Demonstration of appropriate interest and aptitude for counseling profession

-- Submit three, one-page written statements on the following topics.
+- Submit a double-spaced, one-page written statement on each of the following three topics:

-- Experiences and interests that have brought you to pursue a career in counseling?
+- Describe personal and professional experiences and interests that have brought you to pursue a career in counseling.

-Items 2, 4, and 5, above should be emailed to email@example.com or mailed to CGES Admissions Office, Central Methodist University, 411 Central Methodist Square, Fayette, MO 65248.
+Items 2, 3, 5 and 6, above should be emailed to: email@example.com or mailed to CGES Admissions Office, Central Methodist University, 411 Central Methodist Square, Fayette, MO 65248.